LogicRL/MontezumaRevenge/docs/planning_domain_definitions.md

 Below are predicates (symbolic states) definitions that are pre-defined as environmental configurations:

-  * `(pathExists ?roomFrom ?spotFrom ?roomTo ?spotTo)`: assert if a path exists from a spot in a room to another spot in a room
+  * `(pathExists ?roomFrom ?positionFrom ?roomTo ?positionTo)`: assert if a path exists from a position in a room to another position in a room
     - `?roomFrom`: the name of the initial room
-    - `?spotFrom`: the name of an initial spot in the initial room
+    - `?positionFrom`: the name of an initial position in the initial room
     - `?roomTo`: the name of the destination room
-    - `?spotTo`: the name of a destination spot in the destination room
+    - `?positionTo`: the name of a destination position in the destination room

 Note that for the purpose of being consistent in naming, the object defined by number shall be named from top-left to bottom-right starting from `1`.
 For